SEI-R-2-22/class_wiki/README.md

 <li><details><summary><strong>Instructors</strong></summary><p>

-<p>All of the instructors for the entire course.
-Even though in different Groups, you'll often engage with them and have access to the instructional recordings of <i>all three</i> teams.</p>
+<p>Even though you'll be in different Groups, you'll often engage with each of the instructors at several points and have access to the instructional recordings of <i>all three</i> teams.</p>

 <ul type="none">